 Do I need a criminal record check?

-As part of many applications made to us, you will need to undergo a criminal records check – or DBS check (formerly CRB check) – to prove you are not barred from working with children and/or vulnerable adults.
+When you make an application with us, you may need to undergo a criminal records check – or DBS check (formerly CRB check) – to prove you are not barred from working with children and/or vulnerable adults.

-The following people are usually required to complete the CQC DBS check process:
+The following people usually need to complete the CQC DBS check process:

 - Individuals applying for registration to carry on or manage a care service: